-The Oceans and Fisheries Partnership (USAID Oceans), Asia-Pacific
+The Oceans and Fisheries Partnership, Asia-Pacific

-In 2015 Secretary of State John Kerry announced the USAID Oceans and Fisheries Partnership (USAID Oceans), which aims to combat IUU practices through enhanced catch documentation and traceability, strengthened fisheries management, and attention to human welfare issues that span the region’s fisheries sector.
+In 2015 Secretary of State John Kerry announced USAID Oceans, launched to combat illegal, unreported, and unregulated (IUU) fishing practices through enhanced catch documentation and traceability, strengthened fisheries management, and attention to human welfare issues that span the region’s fisheries sector.
 Tetra Tech was selected to lead the implementation of the partnership in support of the U.S. Presidential Task Force to Combat Illegal, Unreported, and Unregulated Fishing and Seafood Fraud.
-The project is a collaboration of the U.S. Agency for International Development and the Southeast Asian Fisheries Development Center.
+The program is a collaboration between USAID and the Southeast Asian Fisheries Development Center.

 Tetra Tech works with private- and public-sector partners to design and implement transparent, financially sustainable eCDT systems throughout the Asia-Pacific region.
 The electronic traceability systems focus on priority, at-risk species that are vital for food security and economic growth, tracking the seafood products from bait-to-plate.
 As the seafood is tracked from its capture at sea through landing, processing, and export, it is ensured that the fisheries resources are legally caught and properly labeled.